Use marketing to your advantage

 4. Situational factors.
 Food is often eaten because of how, when or with who it is served.

-There are many fussy children who eat better at creche or Kindy.
+There are many fussy eaters who eat better at creche or Kindy.
 There are others who will eat something with nanna but not with mum or dad.

 Sometimes a child is willing to eat new foods with friends that they would not tackle at home.

-If a child does eat better somewhere else than with us, it is a great sign.
+If your child does eat better somewhere else than with you, it is a great sign.
 Yes, it is frustrating, but it is also a good thing!
-It means that they are able to do more than they show us.
+It means that they are able to do more than they show you.

-What, if anything, can we replicate at home that will help them to eat more?
+What, if anything, can you replicate at home that will help them to eat more?

-Studies have shown that how food is served can make a big difference to the way we perceive it.
-For example, if we served a blue drink in a plastic cup it could well make us think “mouthwash”.
-Whereas if we served the same blue drink in a cocktail glass, we would think “sweet”.
+Studies have shown that how food is served can make a big difference to the way you perceive it.
+For example, if you are served a blue drink in a plastic cup it could well make you think “mouthwash”.
+Whereas if you are served the same blue drink in a cocktail glass, you would think “sweet”.

 As the parent of a fussy eater this can be used to advantage as well.
-How can we serve a food in a way that creates a positive association?
-Can we, for example, put it into an ice cream cone or a fancy bowl?
+How can you serve a food in a way that creates a positive association?
+Can you, for example, put it into an ice cream cone or a fancy bowl?

 5. Parent marketing.
 The way that parents approach food and feeding can have an enormous impact on how well a child eats.
 In fact, when I work with families, this is the first thing we work on.

-There are many ways we can support a child to eat well and conversely it is really easy to inadvertently shoot oneself in the foot without realising it.
+There are many ways you can support your child to eat well and conversely it is easy to inadvertently shoot oneself in the foot without realising it.

-Now, do I think we should consistently give a child the opportunity to eat something new?
-Absolutely!
-But there are ways that we can do this that generally work better than others.
+It is important to consistently give your child the opportunity to eat something new.
+But there are ways that you can do this that generally work better than others.

 The definition of a fussy eater is a child who isn’t fond of new foods.
 The more anxious or stubborn they are around food, the more likely they are to reject something new without even considering it.